Insomniac Games: Marvel's Spider-Man game series (2018–present)

 Marvel's Spider-Man is a series of action-adventure games based on the comic book superhero Spider-Man.
 Players play as Peter Parker in Marvel's Spider-Man (2018), and as Miles Morales in Marvel's Spider-Man: Miles Morales (2020).
 The studio released Marvel's Spider-Man for the PlayStation 4 on September 7, 2018.
 The game received widespread positive acclaim from various critics.
 Since its release, the game has sold over 9 million physical and digital units worldwide by November 2018, increasing to 13.2 million copies by August 2019, making it one of the best-selling PlayStation 4 games.
 The game was remastered for the Ultimate Edition of Spider-Man: Miles Morales as Spider-Man Remastered for the PlayStation 5 in November 2020.
 The remaster was also released as a standalone title for Microsoft Windows on August 12, 2022.

 A standalone spin-off title in the series, Marvel's Spider-Man: Miles Morales, was first revealed at the 2020 PS5 Future of Gaming event on June 11, 2020.
 The title released for PlayStation 4 and PlayStation 5.
 It was released starting November 12, 2020 alongside the release of the PlayStation 5.
 It was released for Microsoft Windows in fall 2022.

-On October 20, 2023, Insomniac released Marvel's Spider-Man 2 (2023), which will be followed by Marvel's Wolverine, a standalone game set in the same universe and based on the Marvel Comics character of the same name, both for PlayStation 5.
+On October 20, 2023, Insomniac released Marvel's Spider-Man 2 (2023), which is followed by Marvel's Wolverine, a standalone game set in the same universe and based on the Marvel Comics character of the same name, both for PlayStation 5.

 Other games

-Other notable games developed by Insomniac include Disruptor (1996), Outernauts (2012), Fuse (2013) and Sunset Overdrive (2014).
+Other notable games developed by Insomniac include Disruptor (1996), Outernauts (2012), Fuse (2013), Sunset Overdrive (2014), and Marvel's Wolverine (2026).
 The company has canceled several games, including Monster Knight, Girl with a Stick for the PlayStation 2, and 1080 Pinball — a pinball simulation downloadable game — which began development in 2007.
 Insomniac developed a game for Oculus Rift, named Edge of Nowhere, which was released on June 6, 2016.

 Related companies

 The company has a close relationship with video game developer Naughty Dog and they often share technology with each other.
 Some employees left Insomniac Games to form High Impact Games, which later collaborated with Insomniac on Ratchet & Clank projects and Jak and Daxter: The Lost Frontier.
 Nathan Fouts, an ex-Insomniac employee, founded his own studio and developed Weapon of Choice.
 HuniePop was designed by Ryan Koons, who used to be an employee of Insomniac.
+Between 2022 and 2025, Insomniac Games closely collaborated with sister studio Nixxes Software, who ported some of its PlayStation 5 games to Windows PCs.